-You’ve been a very necessary participant in your wee one’s bath-time ritual since they first made a splash in your life, so it makes sense that you’re a tad hesitant now that they’re starting to show signs of bathing sans parents.
+You’ve been a very necessary participant in your little one’s bath-time ritual since they first made a splash in your life, so it makes sense that you’re a tad hesitant now that they’re starting to show signs of bathing sans parents.
 If you’re wondering how to prep kids to bathe alone, you’ve come to the right place.

 The thing is, independent tub time is a very big deal, and whether you suspect your child is days or years away from going it alone, here’s expert intel on how to prep for the feat.